-Recently, Elon Musk took over Twitter in a $44 billion deal.
-Musk tweeted ‘The Bird is Freed’ and ‘Let the good times roll’ on the platform to make his entrance as the Twitter Boss!
-So, how has twitter statistics holding after the grand takeover?
-Well, There are over 1.3 billion Twitter accounts, but only 237.8 million of them are monetizable monthly active users.
+So, how do things look for the platform? currently, there are over 1.3 billion Twitter/X accounts, but only 237.8 million of them are monetizable daily active users.
 Will Elon be able to make the platform more happening after its rebranding and changes in features?
 I will try to shed light on all sides of Twitter through the latest facts and figures in this post.

 I will also showcase the opinion of people on Elon Musk taking over the platform.
-Are you ready?
-Let’s get into it.
+Let’s get into it, shall we?

-- Twitter has around 450 million monthly active users as of 2023.
+- Twitter has around 528.3 million monetizable monthly active users as of 2023.
 It is estimated that this number will reach 652.23 million by 2028.

-- United States is the country with the most number of Twitter users.
+- The United States has the highest number of Twitter users – 95.4 million.

 - Twitter has a 56.4% male audience and 43.6% female audience.

-- Barack Obama is the most followed person on Twitter/X, with 156.8 million followers.
+- Elon Musk is the most followed person on Twitter/X, with 156.8 million followers.

 General Twitter Statistics